AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/webhook-notification.md

 ```

 ## Expected response from client
-The client should return following response payload with HTTP status code as 200 (OK):
+The client is expected to return the following response payload with an HTTP status code of 200 (OK):
 ```json
 {
   "ack": "done"